narethim/my-ansible-collection-system/README.md

-# Ansible Collection - narethim.system
+# Ansible Collection - ericsysmin.system

 Ansible collection that holds roles, that can be used to configure common system services.